SeldonIO/seldon-core/doc/source/servers/overview.md

   defaultEnvSecretRefName: ""
 ```

-Note: prior to Seldon Core 1.8 we were using `kfserving/storage-initializer`, see [these](./kfserving-storage-initializer.md) notes if you wish to keep using it.

 ### Customizing Init Containers

 You can specify a custom `initContainer` image and default `secret` **globally** by overwriting the helm values specified in the previous section.